 Face paints in the following colours: white, yellow, orange, black

 A medium brush

 Here’s how to face-paint an Easter chick for your child…

-With white paint and a brush, carefully paint a high semi-circular shape above each eye over the eyebrows and onto the forhead – you must make sure your child keeps their eyes closed all the time for this step!
+With white paint and a brush, carefully paint a high semi-circular shape above each eye over the eyebrows and onto the forehead.
+Make sure your child keeps their eyes closed all the time.

 With the yellow face paint, outline the white areas and then draw the outline of the

 Add 3 tufts of feathers at the top of the chick’s head (in the centre of your child’s forehead) and 3 tufts at the sides (at the corner of your child’s eyes) for little wings.

 Fill the outline in – a damp sponge will help here.

 With the orange paint and a brush, draw a beak on your child’s nose and a foot at each corner of your child’s mouth.